Artoria2e5/heal-the-breach/README.md

 ## Differences from the paper one

-This one also does brotli in theory.
+* does bortli, in theory

-The code quality is not better at all.
-What, error checks? please no I've had enough of C
+* works on windows, in theory
+* same or worse code quality
+* same low amount of error checks (please stop torturing me with c, just let GPT add perror)

-It does not overwrite anything in the gzip, which is a very pointless distinction and only adds six bytes of overhead by using the extra field mechanic
+* does not overwrite anything in the gzip file, instead adds a field. this is very pointless and adds six bytes of overhead

-the only saving grace is that the license is clear, lol.
+* license is clear
+* in theory you can peel off `do_htb` as a library func and skip the process overhead

-I hate my work
+* i hate my work while the paper authors are proud of it
+* has a man page, can you believe it???

 ## links